A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization: Methods

-where $\Omega=3.4, \kappa=1$, for evolution, diffusivity $D=0.05$ and $\Delta t=0.1$.
-Periodic boundary conditions were applied in both simulations.
-Distinct random initial conditions were used to generate separate datasets for training and validation, as shown as $\times n$ in figure \ref{fig:method}(e).
+To train, validate, and test the VFN within the prediction framework, we constructed datasets from evolution snapshots generated by these two PF models.
+Each dataset consists of multiple simulations of a single PF model, with each simulation initialized from a different random condition, as indicated by $\times n$ in figure \ref{fig:method}(e).
+For every simulation, snapshots were then recorded sequentially at uniform intervals of 1,000 PF time steps along the temporal direction $t$.

-The framework was implemented and trained using the PyTorch framework \cite{paszke2019pytorch} and all numerical operations and data handling were performed using NumPy \cite{harris2020array}.
-The model was trained separately for grain growth and spinodal decomposition phase field models.
-For grain growth, we employed 300 PF simulations, each containing 20 images, with an additional 20 simulations reserved for validation.
-We trained the model for 1,500 epochs on a NVIDIA RTX A4000 GPU.
-The training batch size was 28 and a cosine annealing was used to reduce the learning rate from $10^{-4}$ to $10^{-5}$.
-Training loss was designed as addition of $l_1$ loss and VGG loss.
-The $l_1$ loss was calculated on the Laplacian pyramid representations, and the total loss function was the sun of them, with parameter $\gamma=0.8$:
+The framework was implemented and trained using PyTorch \cite{paszke2019pytorch}, and all numerical operations and data handling were performed using NumPy \cite{harris2020array}.
+The model was trained separately for the grain-growth and spinodal-decomposition phase-field models.
+For grain growth, the training and validation datasets were used during model optimization and training monitoring.
+An independent test dataset containing 20 PF simulations, each with 20 images, was reserved for the quantitative evaluations and representative results reported in the Results section.
+We trained the model for 1,500 epochs on an NVIDIA RTX A4000 GPU.
+The training batch size was 28, and cosine annealing was used to reduce the learning rate from $10^{-4}$ to $10^{-5}$.
+The training loss was defined as the sum of the $l_1$ loss and the VGG loss.
+The $l_1$ loss was computed on the Laplacian pyramid representations, and the total loss function was their weighted sum, with parameter $\gamma=0.8$:

-The training loss plot of VFN on grain growth and spinodal decomposition datasets are available in supplementary information.
+The training loss plot (figure S1 and S2) of VFN on grain growth and spinodal decomposition datasets are available in supplementary information.

-To further elucidate the behavior of the proposed multi-scale variational flow block during microstructure evolution prediction, we visualize the learned flow fields, masks, and routing vectors for both grain growth and spinodal decomposition in figure \ref{fig:flow}.
-For grain growth, figure \ref{fig:flow}(a) and \ref{fig:flow}(b) display the bidirectional flow fields $f_{t+1\to t-1}$, and $f_{t+1\to t}$, respectively.
-The flow directions and magnitudes are encoded using a standard color wheel, as shown in figure \ref{fig:flow}(c).
-These visualizations reveal that the network learns coherent displacement patterns aligned with the curvature-driven motion of grain boundaries.
-Regions with higher misorientation gradients exhibit stronger flow intensities, indicating that the model internally represents the physical tendency of grains to shrink or expand.

-The corresponding mask $m$ in figure \ref{fig:flow}(d) illustrates the model’s spatial confidence in applying the flow-based warping.
-High-value regions correlate with active interface migration zones, whereas low-value regions suppress unreliable flow propagation, ensuring numerical stability.
-The routing vector and its rounded reference values in figure \ref{fig:flow}(e) further show how the model adaptively weights competing flow hypotheses.
-Each spatial location selects the most plausible flow direction, effectively acting as a local decision mechanism to refine the predicted microstructure.